zwave-js/node-zwave-js/docs/api/config-manager.md

 -   `productId`: The product id of the device
 -   `firmwareVersion`: If known, configuration for a specific firmware version can be loaded.
 If this is `undefined` or not given, the first matching file with a defined firmware range will be returned.

+For details on the available properties, refer to the [config file documentation](development/config-files.md).

 ### `loadNotifications`

 ```ts